-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite , we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
 In this edition of Let's Talk About Test, meet Ronald de Haan, test manager at Sanquin.

 My name is Ronald, I am 48 years old and live in Veenendaal.
 I have a daughter of 11 and a son of 9.
 In my spare time, I like to go mountain biking.
 That is, I try to keep up with it.
 There are beautiful routes for cycling in our area.
 I also like to hike in the mountains.
 I once did a four-day hut hike with a friend.
 This has become something of a tradition and now we go hiking every year for two days at an altitude of 2,500 to 3,000 metres.